๐Ÿซ Intro to Engineering

 Define the Problem

-• Stakeholder needs drive the entire process—engineering exists to solve human problems, so understanding users is foundational
+• Stakeholder needs drive the entire process.
+Engineering exists to solve human problems, so understanding who will actually use your design is foundational.

 Research and Gather Information

-• Background research prevents reinventing the wheel—existing solutions, patents, and technical literature inform what's been tried and what works
+• Background research prevents reinventing the wheel.
+Existing solutions, patents, and technical literature show what's been tried and what works.

-• Stakeholder engagement reveals requirements that aren't obvious from the problem statement alone; interviews and surveys capture real-world needs
+• Stakeholder engagement at this stage reveals requirements that aren't obvious from the problem statement alone.
+Interviews and surveys capture real-world needs that pure technical research won't uncover.

 Ideation: Generating and Selecting Solutions

 This is where creativity meets critical thinking.
-You need to generate many possibilities before narrowing to one—divergent thinking followed by convergent thinking.
+You need to generate many possibilities before narrowing to one: divergent thinking (expanding options) followed by convergent thinking (narrowing them down).
 Jumping straight to a single solution is one of the most common engineering mistakes.

 Brainstorm Potential Solutions

-• Quantity over quality initially—the goal is generating as many ideas as possible without filtering; judgment kills creativity in this phase
+• Quantity over quality initially.
+The goal is generating as many ideas as possible without filtering.
+Judging ideas too early kills creativity in this phase.

-• Structured techniques like mind mapping, SCAMPER, or brainwriting help teams move beyond obvious solutions to innovative approaches
+• Structured techniques like mind mapping, SCAMPER, or brainwriting help teams move beyond obvious solutions.
+For example, SCAMPER prompts you to Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, or Reverse elements of existing ideas.

-• Diverse perspectives strengthen brainstorming; different backgrounds and expertise areas produce more varied and robust solution sets
+• Diverse perspectives strengthen brainstorming.
+Team members with different backgrounds and expertise produce more varied and robust solution sets.

 Select the Best Solution

-• Feasibility analysis evaluates whether solutions can actually be built given your resources, timeline, and technical capabilities
+• Feasibility analysis asks whether a solution can actually be built given your resources, timeline, and technical capabilities.

-• Trade-off decisions are inevitable—no solution is perfect, so selection means choosing which criteria matter most
+• Trade-off decisions are inevitable.
+No solution is perfect, so selection means choosing which criteria matter most and accepting compromises elsewhere.

-Compare: Brainstorming vs. Selection—these steps require opposite mindsets.
+Compare: Brainstorming vs. Selection require opposite mindsets.
 Brainstorming suspends judgment to maximize ideas; selection applies rigorous judgment to narrow options.
 If you're asked about team dynamics in engineering, this transition is often where conflict emerges.

 Prototyping and Testing: Making Ideas Real